FRIENDLY, AFFORDABLE AND EASY TO USE

 OUR EMPLOYEES ARE COMMITTED, DRIVEN AND HERE FOR YOU

-The Airport Authority is overseen by an eleven-member Board that directs the operation of the airport.
+The Millington Airport Authority is overseen by an eleven-member Board that directs teh operation of the airport.
 Nine of the members are appointed by the Mayor of Millington; one is appointed by the Shelby County Mayor and one by the Tipton County Executive.
-Members serve a five-year term without compensation and meet monthly to address airport issues.
-The Authority employs an Executive Director for day-to-day management, grant procurement and compliance with the myriad of FAA and other regulations governing the facility.
-Aircraft fueling, repairs and servicing are provided by a private contractor, Tulsair, Inc.
+The Authority employs a Director for day-to-day management, grant procurement and compliance with FAA and other regulations governing the airport facilities and property.

 AIRPORT MASTER PLAN